-- Sustainability: materiality matrix and strategy (revision in 2021); road map 2024/2030: specification of targets for social and environmental matters; - · Circularity and recycling: importance and plan of action; - ESG ratings: importance and notation attributed to Corticeira Amorim by the various E.S.G.
-Ratings companies who have analysed it; appraisal of the practices established by these companies and their suitability for Corticeira Amorim; - Promotion of diversity: analysis of its development, objectives, actions and goals; Gender Equality Plan for 2022; - Investor relations: activity for the year and main findings/ trends concerning ESG issues; - Corporate governance: the new Corticeira Amorim governance model, the development of specialised internal structures, the formalisation of the Corticeira Amorim Group culture (Codes, Policies and Regulations) and the respective impact on the level of adoption of the Corporate Governance Code of the Portuguese Corporate Governance Institute; future developments; - Ethics: appraisal of the action plans which seek to guarantee the adoption of the revised practices in the Corticeira Amorim Code of Business Ethics and Professional Conduct; - Remuneration policy: recommendation to the Appointments, Evaluation and Remuneration Committee to include/consider ESG objectives in the next Remuneration Policy to be submitted to the General Meeting; - Appraisal of Corticeira Amorim's voluntary membership initiatives which testify to its commitment to the adoption of ESG best practices (e.g.: Global Compact Network Portugal).
+- Sustainability: review of the materiality matrix; ES 2021-2024 plan: monitoring of the evolution of compliance with the targets established in social and environmental matters; consideration of new reporting topics: involvement with the community/society and the value chain; - E.S.G.
+Ratings: monitoring of the rating given to Corticeira Amorim by the various E.S.G.
+Ratings companies who have analysed it; appraisal of the practices established by these companies and their suitability for Corticeira Amorim; - Promotion of diversity: analysis of its development, objectives, actions and goals; analysis of the Gender Equality Plan for 2023; monitoring of how the scope of action evolved, also integrating inclusion; - Investor relations: analysis of activity for the year and main findings/trends concerning ESG issues; - Corporate Governance: monitoring of the corporate governance model implemented and the evolution of the specialised internal structures.
+Analysis of the formalisation of the culture of the Corticeira Amorim Group (codes, policies and regulations) and its impact on the degree of adoption of the Corporate Governance Code of the Portuguese Institute of Corporate Governance and of good international practices; future developments; - Ethics: - Assessment of the action plans aimed at ensuring the adoption of the practices set out in Corticeira Amorim's Code of Business Ethics and Professional Conduct, in particular the degree of implementation of the training plan, which should cover 100% of the Group's employees; analysis of the proposed changes to this Code, which, at the date of issue of this report, were already included in an updated version thereof; - Review of the Anti-corruption Code of Conduct, which replaces the former Policy on Combating Corruption; review of the Risks of Corruption and Related Offences Prevention Plan and the Suppliers' Code of Conduct, already approved on the date of issue of this report; - Appraisal of Corticeira Amorim's voluntary membership initiatives, which testify to its commitment to the adoption of ESG best practices (e.g.: United Nations Global Compact and the Porto Climate Pact); - Reporting and transparency: in this context, the ESG Committee (i) reviewed the Corporate Governance Report and the Sustainability Report, which are part of the consolidated accounts of Corticeira Amorim, for the year 2021, (ii) prepared the annual report on the activities carried out by the ESG Committee for the year 2021, and (iii) carried out a self-assessment of the ESG Committee.